Battle of Versinikia: Battle

-Later Byzantine chronographers Genesius and Theophanes Continuatus accused Leo the Armenian of being primarily responsible for the defeat, claiming that he deliberately ordered the flight of the units that were still not engaged in the battle.
-This view is accepted by a large number of scholars (J.B.
-Bury, Steven Runciman, George Ostrogorsky, R.J.H.
-Jenkins, Warren Treadgold, etc.), while others like Vasil Zlatarski and a number of Greek scholars, reject Leo's responsibility, pointing to an alternative story that Genesius and Theophanes Continuatus were also included in their texts.
+The later Byzantine chronographers Genesius and Theophanes Continuatus accused Leo the Armenian of being primarily responsible for the defeat, claiming that he deliberately ordered the flight of the units that were still not engaged in the battle.
+Some scholars, including J.B.
+Bury and Steven Runciman, support this view, while others, such as Vasil Zlatarski and some Greek scholars, dispute Leo’s responsibility, citing alternative accounts, pointing to an alternative story that Genesius and Theophanes Continuatus also included in their texts.

 Aftermath

-The victory at Versinikia further worsened the situation of Byzantium and gave the Bulgarian Khan an opportunity to launch attacks in the vicinity of the Byzantine capital itself.
+The victory at Versinikia further weakened the Byzantine position and gave the Bulgarian Kanasubigi an opportunity to launch attacks in the vicinity of the Byzantine capital itself.
 It also sealed the fate of Michael I Rangabe who was forced to abdicate and withdraw to a monastery.
-The Byzantine throne was taken by Leo V the Armenian (813–820) who was distinguished from his predecessor as a strong-charactered and energetic man.
+The Byzantine throne was taken by Leo V the Armenian (813–December 820) who was known for his firm leadership and decisive actions.
 He immediately took hasty precautions for the defense of Constantinople because he expected a Bulgarian assault.

 The way to Constantinople was clear and the Bulgarian army headed to the city without resistance.
 There were still several fortresses in Thrace which remained in Byzantine hands, particularly Adrianople which was besieged by Krum's brother.
 On the 17th of July in 813 Krum himself reached the walls of Constantinople and set his camp without hindrance.
 Within sight of the citizens of Constantinople, Krum who was also the high priest, made a sacrifice to the Bulgar god Tangra, performed some pagan rituals, built trenches along the city's walls, and offered peace.

 Leo V agreed to negotiations, but he intended to kill Khan Krum and eliminate the threat over the Byzantine Empire.
 During the negotiations, the Byzantines fired arrows on the Bulgarian delegation.
 This killed some of them, including the kavkhan and other high officials, but Krum himself remained unscathed.

-Infuriated by the treachery of the Byzantines, Krum ordered all churches, monasteries, and palaces outside Constantinople to be destroyed, the captured Byzantines were slain and the riches from the palaces were sent to Bulgaria on carts.
+In response to the Byzantine attack on the delegation, Krum ordered all churches, monasteries, and palaces outside Constantinople to be destroyed, the captured Byzantines were slain and the riches from the palaces were sent to Bulgaria on carts.
 Next, enemy fortresses in the surroundings of Constantinople and Marmara Sea were seized and razed to the ground.
-The castles and settlements in the hinterland of Eastern Thrace were looted and the whole region devastated.
+The castles and settlements in the hinterland of Eastern Thrace were plundered, and the region suffered significant destruction.
 Krum later returned to Adrianople and strengthened the besieging forces.
 With the help of mangonels and battering rams he forced the city to surrender.
 The Bulgarians captured 10,000 people who were resettled in Bulgaria across the Danube.
-A further 50,000 from other settlements in Thrace were deported there.
-During the winter, Krum returned to Bulgaria and launched serious preparation for the final assault on Constantinople.
-The siege machines had to be transported to Constantinople by 5,000 iron-covered carts hauled by 10,000 oxen.
-However, he died during the height of the preparations on 13 April 814.